SnowBroScott/emberhold-canonical/docs/status.md

 ## 🔵 THE BUILD MODEL — holding

+- **ASK THE USER WHAT THEY VALUE, THEN NOTICE WHAT THEY DIDN'T SAY.
+(NEW.)** Two users named prescription; neither named logging. **The omission reordered the build.** The thing everyone assumes is the product is often the commodity.
+- **A COMPLAINT CAN BE TWO FINDINGS WEARING ONE SENTENCE.
+(NEW.)** *"It always assumes 100%"* is a readiness scalar **and** an injury filter — different lifespans, different controls.
+Merging them into one dial produces something wrong for both.
+- **LET THE FLAG CARRY ITS OWN RESOLUTION.
+(NEW.)** Asking *reduced load or avoid entirely* at flag time deletes a whole severity-modeling problem for one tap.
+- **AN EXISTING RHYTHM BEATS A NEW TIMER.
+(NEW — SCOTT'S.)** Flag expiry rides the training split instead of a decay mechanism. **Look for a cadence the product already has before building one.**
+- **A LOCKED RULE'S STATED REASON CAN BE WRONG WHILE THE RULE IS RIGHT.
+(NEW — SCOTT'S CORRECTION.)** The client-engine rule cites garage connectivity; it survives on latency and sunk cost. **jAIne quoted the rationale instead of testing it.** Re-derive, don't recite.
+- **GENERATE OFFLINE, SELECT LOCALLY.
+(NEW.)** An LLM belongs in the factory, not the runtime.
+Same pattern the vignette pipeline already uses.
-- **A GUARD THAT PROTECTS A ROUTE CAN BREAK THE FLOW THAT USES IT.
-(NEW.)** The `/onboarding/*` guard was added to stop URL-walking and bounced every new hold out of activation. **Two instructions, each individually correct, jointly catastrophic.** Before adding a guard, name every consumer of the route it guards.
+- **A GUARD THAT PROTECTS A ROUTE CAN BREAK THE FLOW THAT USES IT.** Before adding a guard, name every consumer of the route it guards.
-- **"INERT" IS NOT ONE BEHAVIOR.
-(NEW.)** A stub feeding both a gate and a guard needs opposite null semantics — *don't fire* versus *don't block*.
-One predicate, two meanings, and the default that is safe for one is maximally unsafe for the other.
+- **"INERT" IS NOT ONE BEHAVIOR.** *Don't fire* versus *don't block*.
+One predicate, two meanings.
-- **DELETING A FEATURE MADE THE PRODUCT BETTER.
-(NEW.)** The pre-verification stash was removed to fix retyping; the reported outcome is a faster, more fluid signup. **The shortcut was costing more than it saved.**
+- **DELETING A FEATURE MADE THE PRODUCT BETTER.**
-- **A CLAIM ABOUT CODE IS NOT VERIFIED BY THE AGENT'S SUMMARY OF IT.
-(NEW.)** jAIne asserted the marker keys to the switched-into profile after reading one file and inferring the other.
-It was true in `first-run.ts` and false in the gate that actually fires. **Read the consumer, not the helper.**
+- **A CLAIM ABOUT CODE IS NOT VERIFIED BY THE AGENT'S SUMMARY OF IT.** Read the consumer, not the helper.
 - **RECON CAN KILL YOUR RECOMMENDATION, AND THAT IS THE POINT.**
 - **PLAIN-SPEAK THE PROBLEM BEFORE BUILDING THE FIX.**
-- **SEVERITY IN A DOC OUTLIVES THE EVIDENCE FOR IT.** Re-read the reasoning, not the ranking.
+- **SEVERITY IN A DOC OUTLIVES THE EVIDENCE FOR IT.**
 - **RLS AND GRANTS ARE TWO GATES, NOT ONE.**
-- **FIX THE MECHANISM, NOT THE INSTANCE.**
-- **BUILD THE FRAME BEFORE THE CONTENT.**
-- **DECOMPOSE BEFORE YOU PROMOTE.**
+- **FIX THE MECHANISM, NOT THE INSTANCE.** · **BUILD THE FRAME BEFORE THE CONTENT.** · **DECOMPOSE BEFORE YOU PROMOTE.**
-- **Fetch the canon before producing anything.**
-- **A prompt's DO-NOT-BUILD list is not self-enforcing.**
+- **Fetch the canon before producing anything.** · **A prompt's DO-NOT-BUILD list is not self-enforcing.**
-- **jAIne must not prescribe a check the frontend cannot perform.**
-- **State a hypothesis as a hypothesis, then read before asserting.**
+- **jAIne must not prescribe a check the frontend cannot perform.** · **State a hypothesis as a hypothesis, then read before asserting.**
-- **A code revert is not a database revert.** Undo schema forward, always. **Corollary, newly useful: a commit with zero `supabase/` changes is fully revertible by a version restore.**
+- **A code revert is not a database revert.** Undo schema forward, always.
-- **The docs are not the live codebase — and can diverge silently.**
-- **Hand-applied DB changes are forbidden.**
+- **The docs are not the live codebase — and can diverge silently.** · **Hand-applied DB changes are forbidden.**
-- **A Code job isn't done until the artifact is observable from outside the agent.** ⚠️ **jAIne cannot verify `theemberhold` hashes — the repo is private and `api.github.com` returns 403.** A commit card in the client is the external observation.
+- **A Code job isn't done until the artifact is observable from outside the agent.** ⚠️ **jAIne cannot verify `theemberhold` hashes — the repo is private and `api.github.com` returns 403.**
 - **Recon before build, every time.
-Brief recon to DISPROVE, not to confirm.**
-- **Sweep the class before fixing the instance.**
+Brief recon to DISPROVE, not to confirm.** · **Sweep the class before fixing the instance.**
 - **A defensive layer is not verified by the migration that adds it.** **HTTP 200 is not "renders."**
 - **Model routing:** Haiku (recon/mechanical) · Sonnet (build + diagnosis + synthesis recon) · **Opus (tenant-isolation audit, and the jAIne seat).**
 - **One writer at a time.** Data-layer / live-DB → Lovable; frontend → Code.
 - **Lovable does not always honor prompt ordering.**
-- **SESSION LANE, DECLARED AT OPEN.** design-only · design + Lovable · design + Code · full. **Credits and hands are independent switches.**
+- **SESSION LANE, DECLARED AT OPEN.** design-only · design + Lovable · design + Code · full.

 ---

 ## ✅ EARLIER — SHIPPED (compressed; git owns the detail)

+- **2026-07-28** — Forge design session, zero code. v1 inverted to prescription-first; the pre-session gate; the catalog named as the single blocking dependency; contention resolution; Forge display mode and the avatar-as-session-lane layout.
 - **2026-07-27 (late)** — the non-creator first run: eight screens, two step arrays, arrival gate, route guards, the marker seam.
 Published dark.
 A live regression created and caught in the same session.
 - **2026-07-27 (early/mid)** — the `families.timezone` update path and the hold-settings hierarchy pass.
 Two read-only Code recons.
-- **2026-07-26** — table grants closed; `anon` at zero across fifteen tables; default privileges fixed at the mechanism.
+- **2026-07-26** — table grants closed; `anon` at zero across fifteen tables.
 Five-screen Pip-guided first run.
 Signup rebuilt; the `pending_setup` stash and its plaintext PIN deleted.
 - **2026-07-25 (late)** — the constitution restructure. `master-spec.md` fully regenerated.
 - **2026-07-25 (early)** — the module reframe.
 An eight-table parallel tenancy built and dropped the same night.
 - **2026-07-23** — the household-local date seam. `families.timezone` + `household_today()`.